Rumen Cholakov

 • Acting for the corporate claimant in a US$2.5m ad hoc arbitration seated in London, as sole counsel, which was resolved through a favourable settlement following pleadings.

-• Acting for one of the respondents in a PCA arbitration seated in London, led by Hefin Rees KC, which was resolved through a favourable settlement following pleadings, production evidence, and mediation.
+• Acting for one of the respondents in a PCA arbitration seated in London, led by Hefin Rees KC, which was resolved through a favourable settlement following pleadings, production of evidence, and mediation.

 • Acting in English enforcement proceedings relating to a Swiss ICC arbitration award, led by Hefin Rees KC.